Frequently Asked Questions

 - Right Side: Shines higher to provide good illumination of road signs and to illuminate pedestrians.

 - Center: Shines below the rear window of passenger vehicles you’re following.

 - How can I find out if my vehicle is affected by a campaign?

 - There are a number of ways to find out if your vehicle is affected by a campaign (recall, product update, or extended warranty).
-You can access information on any campaign affecting your vehicle on the Acura Owners site or call Acura Client Relations at (800) 382-2238 (press the appropriate option for Campaign information).
+You can access information on any campaign affecting your vehicle by clicking here or call Acura Client Relations at (800) 382-2238 (press the appropriate option for Campaign information).

 - When I look through the side of the windshield on my car, it's all wavy and distorted.
 Is this normal?